Superstar (Buffy the Vampire Slayer)

-"Superstar" is the 17th episode of season four of the television series Buffy the Vampire Slayer.
+"Superstar" is the 17th episode of season 4 of the television series Buffy the Vampire Slayer.
+The episode aired on The WB on April 4, 2000.
 In this episode, Buffy and the other Scoobies must escape an alternate reality where Jonathan, a geeky and formerly unpopular boy, is famous and admired by everyone.

 Plot

 When Buffy and the gang discover a nest of vampires, they turn to Jonathan Levinson, a former fellow pupil of Sunnydale High School, for help.
-At Giles' apartment, Jonathan examines weapons and practices hand-to-hand combat with Buffy.
-Willow uses her computer to find a way to attack the vampire nest, but Jonathan finds a better way.
-He slays the majority of the vampires, leaving Buffy, who allowed one vampire to get past her, feeling inadequate.
+He slays the majority of the vampires, leaving Buffy feeling inadequate.
 As they leave the crypt, Jonathan poses for pictures.
-He senses Spike's presence just before he emerges from the shadows.
-Buffy is at a loss for her usual witty puns, but Jonathan steps in to knock Spike's confidence down.